Azure-Samples/communication-services-java-quickstarts/LookupNumber/README.md

 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
 2. `git clone https://github.com/Azure-Samples/communication-services-java-quickstarts.git`
 3. With the Communication Services procured in pre-requisites, add connection string as an environment variable named `COMMUNICATION_SERVICES_CONNECTION_STRING`
-4. Update line 25 with the phone number you want to look up.
-5. Decide which lookup you would like to perform, and keep in mind that looking up all the operator details incurs a cost, while looking up only number formatting is free.
+4. Decide which lookup you would like to perform, and keep in mind that looking up all the operator details incurs a cost, while looking up only number formatting is free.

 > [!WARNING]
 > If you want to avoid incurring a charge, comment out lines 36-48